-Initiative: Conveyance of City Property without Auction Category of Issues Addressed (check all that apply) ☐ Organization ☐ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application \square or a plan amendment \square ?
-Has the ordinance(s) needed to implement this initiative been enacted? ✓ Yes ☐ No If yes, when was the ordinance enacted?
+Initiative: Conveyance of City Property without Auction Category of Issues Addressed (check all that apply) ☐ Organization Was this non-tax initiative a part of your original plan application \mathbf{XXXX} or a plan amendment \square ?
+Has the ordinance(s) needed to implement this initiative been enacted?
+XXX Yes □ No If yes, when was the ordinance enacted?
 1/11/16 If no, please describe challenges faced in enacting the related ordinance(s) SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
 On October 11, 2016, Princeton City Council conveyed by ordinance an unopened portion of an alleyway situated between two lots owned by a City businessman, thereby allowing a planned expansion of the business to proceed onto and across the aforementioned alley.
 This ordinance was approved after the publication of a Class II legal notice and a public hearing at which no objections were received from citizens.
 The aforementioned business is located on Rogers Street in the Commercial C-2 Zone.
-On April 10, 2017, City Council conveyed by ordinance a second unopened portion of a City alleyway situated between two lots to a local business owner to enable a further expansion of his business in the Commercial C-2 zone.
+On April 10, 2017, City Council conveyed by ordinance a second unopened portion of a City alleyway situated between two lots to a local business owner to enable a further expansion of his business in the Commercial C-2 Zone.
 This ordinance was approved after the publication of a Class II legal notice and a public hearing at which no objections were received from citizens.
 The aforementioned business is located on Rogers Street in the Commercial C-2 Zone.
 On May 8, 2017, Council, by ordinance, conveyed a third unopened alleyway for the purpose of promoting economic development in the form of a business expansion in the Commercial C-1 Zone.
 This ordinance was approved after the publication of a Class II legal notice and a public hearing at which no objections were received from citizens.
 The aforementioned business is located on Mercer Street in the Commercial C-1 Zone.
+On January 10, 2018, by ordinance, conveyed property to an adjacent business owner for expansion of the business to proceed onto the aforementioned property.
+The ordinance was approved after the publication of a Class II legal notice and a public hearing at which no objections were received from citizens.
+The aforementioned property is located on Mercer Street in the Commercial C-1 Zone.

 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-This has proven to be an excellent economic development benefit for Princeton and has fostered the creation of partnerships with private developers.